Medical and Healthcare Education MSc

 Careers

-What could a Medical and Healthcare Education MSc do for my career?
+What could a masters in medical education do for my career?

 The full MSc in Medical and Healthcare Education not only provides you with the educational training requirements for GP Trainer Associate and GP Trainer (gained at PG Cert level) but also meets the NMC requirements for the professional recordable qualification - Stage 4: Practice Teacher - as well as the opportunity to conduct your own research as part of the major project that culminates to the MSc award.
 As with the PG Cert, you would have the option to gain Fellowship of the Higher Education Academy.